strawstack/TheFourTempers/README.md

 # Todo

 - [ ] Some numbers have behaviours (see below for details)
+- [ ] On start, numbers animate onto the screen randomly (opacity from 0 to 1)

 - [x] When numbers animate, have them quickly move across the x-axis, and move at a constant rate in the y direction.
 - [x] Implement precise animations